File operations in Angular File Manager component

 Upload

-The following table represents the request parameters of Upload operations.
+The following table outlines the request parameters for Upload operations:

 Parameter Type Default Explanation